felixweinberger/barq-server/README.md

 The .gitignore at the root is configured to exclude node_modules from your commits.

 I propose that we use [Commitizen](http://commitizen.github.io/cz-cli/) for our commits.
 Please install it globally and make your commits with `git cz` instead of `git commit` to make our commits styled in the same way.j

+Initial dockerfiles are included as well - let's discuss if and how we want to leverage Docker.